MicrosoftDocs/microsoft-academic-services/academic-services/graph/language-similarity-example.md

 ---
 # Language Similarity Example

-We include a C# demo project in the LanguageSimilarityExample folder that also has the file sample.txt as the sample input for the demo, where each line contains the parameter(s) for an API call.
+We include a C# demo project in the LanguageSimilarityExample folder.
+It contains sample.txt as a sample input for the demo project, where each line contains the parameter(s) for an API call.

 ## System Requirements